skinkade/fsharpforyou.github.io/fsharpforyou/chapters/basics/piping.md

 We can improve this code by composing these functions using the pipe operator.
 The pipe operator allows us to pass a value into a single parameter function.

-Because the `add` function has two parameters, we have to partially apply a parameter to the `add` function to produce a function that results in an `int` value.
+Because the `add` function has "two" parameters, we partially apply a parameter to the `add` function to produce a function that results in an `int` value when given a single input.

 ```fsharp
 let result =